-by other plans.
-The Plan's December 31, 2015 Investment Report shows that the Plan's investments have earned 5.9 percent over the past 10 years.
-Both the Plan's actuary, as well as the Plan's Investment Consultant, conducted projections that concluded the Plan's investments have a reasonable likelihood of achieving an investment return of 8.25 percent over a 10 to 20 year period.
+Our prior reviews have concluded that the investment return assumptions used by the Plan were at the upper range of investment return assumptions for comparable plans.
+The 8.25 percent investment return assumption remains at the upper end of investment return assumptions used by other plans.
+The Plan's December 31, 2016 Investment Report shows that the Plan's investments have earned 5.3 percent over the past 10 years.
+Both the Plan's actuary, as well as the Plan's Investment Consultant, conducted projections that concluded the Plan's investments have a reasonable likelihood of achieving an investment return of 8.25 percent over a 10 to 30 year period.
 However, we continue to recommend that the Plan annually review the reasonableness of its investment return assumption, rather than wait for the next experience study.